nf-core/eager/docs/output.md

 #### taxpasta

 the output created by the `taxpasta merge` command.
-It combines the results of all the samples analyzed with eager.
+It combines the results of all the samples analyzed with a given metagenomic classifer by nf-core/eager.
 The file provides an overview of the classification results for all samples combined

 <details markdown=1>
 <summary>Output files</summary>